Nsyay/sistech-mlops/HO1/README.md

    * Removed English stopwords
    * Lemmatized the tokens into their base forms

+before and after example:<br>
+**before**: Launch your career as a business analyst.
+Build job-ready skills for an in-demand career in business analysis in as little as 3 months.
+No prior experience required to get started.
+**after**: launch career business analyst build jobready skill indemand career business analysis little month prior experience required get started

 ## 🍃 Reflection
 During this hands-on, I encountered several challenges, especially due to the dynamic nature of Coursera's website
 1.  **Inconsistent HTML Structures**